An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: Conclusions and outlook

 Non-cooperative games with binary decision variables are often encountered in real-world applications, from engineering to economics.
 It is well known that equilibria in such problems do not necessarily exist, and even if they do exist, finding them is mathematically challenging.
 The most frequently studied example is the power market uplift problem, which seeks to reconcile the difficulty of finding market-clearing prices -- based on the short-term, efficient dispatch -- with obtaining incentive-compatible outcomes in decentralized, non-cooperative markets.
 To date, no approach to exactly solve such games exists.

-In this work, we propose an exact solution method for binary equilibrium problems based on computing optimal responses for each player for both values of the binary variable (or vector), rather than assuming a linearization of the binary variable or relaxing the optimality conditions.
+In this work, we propose an exact solution method for binary equilibrium problems based on computing optimal responses for each player for both values of the binary variable (or vector), rather than assuming a continuous relaxation of binary variables or relaxing the optimality conditions.
 We then add an explicit incentive-compatibility constraint to ensure that no player has a profitable deviation.
-We define the notion of a binary quasi-equilibrium to describe situations where no equilibrium exists for the original problem, but in which compensation payments can align the incentives of players such that no player has a profitable deviation and a stable equilibrium is realized.
+We define the notion of a binary quasi-equilibrium to describe situations where no equilibrium exists for the original problem, but in which compensation payments can align the incentives of players and a stable equilibrium is realized.

 To this end, we introduce a market operator that acts as an equilibrium selection mechanism according to an upper-level objective function.
 By recasting the binary equilibrium problem as a hierarchical multi-objective program subject to a binary quasi-equilibrium, our method allows to explicitly incorporate the trade-off between market efficiency and the budget required for compensation payments to obtain an incentive-compatible market outcome.
 With regard to the power market, this can be interpreted as striking a balance between maximizing short-run welfare (consumer utility less generation costs) and the amount of uplift payments, which are usually funded through taxation, usage fees, or price mark-ups.